MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 conduct their next attack.

-However, one issue is that the occasional attacking behaviour in a given spot might not be the goal of hte player, such as encoutering an enemy while moving somewhere.
+However, one issue is that the occasional attacking behaviour in a given spot might not be the goal of the player, such as encountering an enemy while moving somewhere.

-Therefore, only regions with continuous attacking behaviours are considered and so multi-view intent labels, including global intent and local intent, are used to model macro-strategy.
+Therefore, only regions with continuous attacking behaviours are considered as being distinct enough to categorise a scene.
+Multi-view intent labels, including global intent and local intent, are used to model macro-strategy and are trained as an auxiliary task during training.
+The signal derived from this part of the network is still used during inference, but it isn't an output of the model.
+However, as the projection from this part of the system can still be maintained during inference, it could be a useful way of determining what the model is "thinking" when it is playing against other bots or human players.

 <div style="text-align: center;">
    <img